Led Zeppelin II: Artwork

 The album sleeve design was from a poster by David Juniper, who was simply told by the band to come up with an interesting idea.
-Juniper was a fellow student of Page's at Sutton Art College in Surrey.
+Juniper was a fellow student with Page at Sutton Art College in Surrey.

 Juniper's design was based on a photograph of the Jagdstaffel 11 Division of the German Air Force during World War I, the Flying Circus led by the Red Baron.
 Juniper replaced four of the flyers' heads with photos of the band members, added facial hair and sunglasses to some of the flyers' faces or replaced some with the faces of other people.
 The blonde-haired woman is French actress Delphine Seyrig in her role as Marie-Madeleine in the film Mr. Freedom, a leftist anti-war satire by William Klein.
 The cover also pictured the outline of a Zeppelin on a brown background (similar to the cover of the band's first album), which gave the album its nickname "Brown Bomber".